-Table I Roman and Greek gods
+Table I

-0
+Roman and Greek gods

 Roman Greek

 Jupiter Zeus

 Juno Hera

 Mercury Hermes

 Venus Aphrodite

 Mars Ares

 Saturn Chronos

 Neptune Poseidon

 Pluto Hades

 Hercules Heracles

 Ceres Demeter

 Cupid Eros

-Following each description, there is a summary of astronomical features.
+Following each description, there is a summary of astronomical features if there are any of interest.
 Finally, there is a brief description of how to remember the constellation (or at least how I remember it).